XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 export default Web3ModalProvider;
 ```

-This Provider will provide the following list of features to our React App:
+This Provider will provide the following list of features to your React App:

 * A `web3` object;
 * A `connect` method;